Fitbit Versa 4 vs Charge 6: What's the difference? I tried them both for a month to find out

 I was disappointed to see that there is no support for offline music streaming from the likes of Spotify on either device.
 While the Charge 6 supports YouTube Music, which is an adequate compromise, I wouldn't want to use this over my regular streaming service.
 Also, previous iterations of the Versa have supported Spotify in the past - namely the Fitbit Versa 3 - so I question whether the Google integration has stopped this from happening in the upgrade.

 When it comes to price, the Charge 6 is a no-brainer.
-At £139.99 RRP (and cheaper than this at many retailers now, since the model has been out for a few months), it's a great bargain given the advanced features, premium appearance, and smooth app integration.
+At £139.99 RRP (and cheaper if you can get it among the Fitbit deals), it's a great bargain given the advanced features, premium appearance, and smooth app integration.

-Though if the Fitbit Versa 4 is more your speed, this smartwatch sits at £199.99 RRP.
-Despite its higher price point, this is still a budget-friendly tracker compared to the Oura Ring, Apple Watch, and Garmin devices.
+Though if the Fitbit Versa 4 is more your speed, this smartwatch sits at £179.99 RRP.
+Despite its higher price point, this is still a budget-friendly tracker compared to the Oura Ring 4, Apple Watch, and Garmin devices.

 Fitbit Versa 4 vs Charge 6: Which one is better?